Bookmark This Page

 Learn More About Ear or Earlobe Procedures

-To schedule a consultation with Dr. Turkeltaub regarding the treatment of prominent ears or the rejuvenation or reconstruction of earlobe deformities, please contact The Arizona Center for Aesthetic Plastic Surgery today.
+To schedule a consultation with Dr. Turkeltaub regarding the treatment of prominent ears or the rejuvenation or reconstruction of earlobe deformities, please contact the Arizona Center for Aesthetic Plastic Surgery today.